lexsightllc/axi_m/CONTRIBUTING.md

    - Evidence of successful checks.
    - Notes on observability, migrations, or follow-up actions where relevant.

+## Licensing and Contributor Terms

+- All inbound contributions are accepted under the Mozilla Public License 2.0 (MPL-2.0).
+By submitting a contribution you affirm that you have the right to do so under inbound=outbound terms and that the project may redistribute your contribution under MPL-2.0.
+- Modifications to MPL-covered files must remain under MPL-2.0.
+Larger works that merely depend upon or interface with these files may remain under their own licenses, provided the MPL obligations for the covered files are met.

 ## Testing Standards

 - Unit tests mirror the package hierarchy under `tests/unit/` and follow the